FROM: rangers.philstaff.org/ (This PhilStaff webpage is still under construction.)

 E. Dunn, an elementary school principal from Arlington, Texas, who had served on staff since 1945.
 For the last several

-committee spent extensive time studying available camping areas, crew needs, and other challenges.
-One conclusion of
+The committee spent extensive time studying available camping areas, crew needs, and other challenges.
+One

-the committee was to develop expeditions, in which crews could continue to plan their own itineraries, but with better
+conclusion of the committee was to develop expeditions, in which crews could continue to plan their own itineraries,

 According to Rhea, "As numbers grew the need for more staff increased.
 We could not find enough qualified applicants